 Fixing the P0443 code can vary in difficulty.
 In some instances, repairing a wiring issue or vacuum leak is all you need.
-Other times, you may need to replace components, or even fix more serious electrical problems.
+Other times, you may need to replace components or even fix more severe electrical problems.
 Read more about this code below to help you diagnose and repair it correctly.

 P0443 Code Definition

 P0443 Code Definition (Generic): Evaporative Emission Control System Purge Control Valve Circuit